Mark Breen at the entrance of the Planetarium

 Planetarium Tickets

-Fairbanks Museum members can reserve tickets by email.
+Fairbanks Museum members can reserve tickets by email for weekend shows only.

 Reservations must be received at least 24 hours in advance of your visit and picked up at least 1/2 hour before the scheduled presentation.